pangeo-data/pangeo/docs/data.rst

 is the Zarr_ format.
 Zarr is a new storage format which, thanks to its simple yet well-designed specification, makes large datasets easily accessible to distributed computing.
+In Zarr datasets, the arrays are divided into chunks and compressed.
+These individual chunks can be stored as files on a filesystem or as objects in a cloud storage bucket.
+The metadata are stored in lightweight ``.json`` files.
-It works on both local filesystems and cloud-based object stores.
+Zarr works well on both local filesystems and cloud-based object stores.
 Existing datasets can easily be converted to zarr via `xarray's zarr functions <http://xarray.pydata.org/en/latest/io.html#zarr>`_.